 Batteries and Charging

-Fenix includes a ARB-L21-5000U 21700 lithium-ion battery with the kit.
+Fenix includes an ARB-L21-5000U 21700 lithium-ion battery with the kit.
 The battery itself has a USB-C port for charging.
 That, however, means it’s too long for a regular battery charger, so you have to use a USB charger.
 Charging is pretty quick and works with all types of USB chargers and even a laptop.

-The battery itself has an over- and under-charge protection.
+The battery itself has over- and under-charge protection.
 That means it won’t overcharge (above 4.2V) or discharge below 2.5V.
 When the light reaches a low Voltage, it will turn off.
 If you want to use 18650 batteries, you have to use an adapter.
 They won’t be long enough to make contact with the springs on both ends.

 Low mode will run at about 120 lumens or so for almost 6 hours, using the battery Fenix included in the package.

 My measurements show that High can do 1296 meters at peak.
-But the output drops quickly, so that peak beam intensity is only good for a few seconds.
+But the output drops quickly, so peak beam intensity is only good for a few seconds.
 Within the first 15 minutes, the output drops from roughly 490 lumens to 250 lumens.